YasarShaik/SCS-pbl/README.md

-# Smart Helmet for Mining Safety
+# MineNet: Bare-Metal Mesh Telemetry for Mining Helmets

 This project aims to enhance underground mining safety through a smart helmet that integrates sensors, signal modeling, and embedded communication systems.
 It monitors: